SquareSR/alternative-red-routes/Race-Route/README.md

 - Thrash x2

 **Menu before Misty**:
-- Potion to near full HP (if a lot of damage was taken)
+- Potion to 75+ HP if needed
 - Save the Game.

 **Misty**: